The Cannabis Addiction Test – video version

 2. Weed over Bills

 You’ve got bills just like everybody else.
 You need gas in your car and food in the fridge.
 But with a weed addict weed is the top priority.
 “You’ve gotta have your weed or you’ll go nuts’” Right!
 You may have just enough gas in the car to get to work and just enough food to barely get by but you are going to make damn sure you’ve got weed.
-Even if you are a little short on your bills that’s OK but if you don’t have your weed you might just kill somebody, right?
+Even if you are a little short on your bills that’s OK but if you don’t have your weed you might just lose it?

 3. Green Alert